Engee documentation

 Yes

-# Wrap input data when FFT length is shorter than input length — convolution or truncation input data
+# Wrap input data when FFT length is shorter than input length — convolution or truncation of input data

 Details